blurite/rsprox/README.md

 - `revision` - A revision number used to pick the client and correct decoders.
 The default is whatever is currently latest stable in Old School RuneScape.
 This is an optional property.
 - `modulus` - A hexadecimal (base-16) RSA modulus used to encrypt the login packet sent to the client.
 This is a required property.
 - `runelite_bootstrap_commithash` - A hash pointing to a version of RuneLite you wish to use.
 This is an optional property, not defining it will simply use latest RuneLite.
+- `runelite_gamepack_url` - A URL pointing to a valid gamepack file for the given revision.
+This is only necessary for revisions 228 and older.
+Anything newer can omit this field.

 Short guide:
 1. Copy the config file from above and save it as described above.